 You can export a graph to a PDF document.

-- 1. In the Applications menu, navigate to the TOOLS section, and select Graphs.
+- In the module navigation menu, select Tools > Graphs.
 The Graphs page appears. - 2.
 Select Browse, and then select a graph from the catalog. - 3.
 Select Open.

 The selected graph appears in the Graph Result workspace.